Winter Fuel Payment 2025 | Changes in eligibility

 The Scottish Government has introduced a new benefit called the Pension Age Winter Heating Payment (PAWHP).
 This is similar to the Winter Fuel Payment in England and Wales.

-Following the announcement for England and Wales on 11 September 2024, the Scottish Government has had its funding budget cut and will no longer be bringing it in as a universal benefit and will make it means-tested.
+Following the announcement for England and Wales on 11 September 2024, the Scottish Government has had its funding budget cut.
+So it will no longer be bringing it in as a universal benefit and will make it means-tested.

 People of State Pension age who receive Pension Credit will get £200 or £300, depending on their age.
 Everyone else in Scotland of State Pension age will get £100.